ToC

 You can omit other sections if they aren’t relevant to the post (e.g., don’t include a professional memberships section if your recent memberships aren’t relevant to the post).
 But you should always include contact information and education sections so employers can see you’re qualified and easily reach you for a job interview.

 Still, you should consider all of the following areas of your experience when writing your academic CV, as they might be essential to your specific application.
-Click on each section to learn how to write it and view examples, or keep scrolling to start from the top:
+Keep scrolling to start from the top:

 1. Contact details